evarcurto/myDiffuseMorph/README.md

 - Schedule error fixed
 - Modifications to run with batch size > 2 (branch-> batchsize)

- The following README section is from the original repository.
+ The following README section is from the original repository -> https://github.com/DiffuseMorph/
 <img src="./img/representative.png">

 # DiffuseMorph